cheneason/SBHE-model/README.md

 The source code of SBHE model for building height estimation.
-SBHE model is published in the journal of International Journal of Applied Earth Observations and Geoinformation.
+SBHE model (Structure-aware deep learning network for building height estimation) is published in the journal of International Journal of Applied Earth Observations and Geoinformation.